xptrdev/wp-config-file-editor/readme.txt

 * Create Emergency Backup just before saving wp-config.php file
 * Provide Emergency Restore link from which wp-config.php can be retored in case the site comes down as for invalid inputs
 * Only admins can use it when installed in normal installation while only Network Admins can use it under Multi Sites installations
+* Name and Describe Config File fields and save them to database to be retrived later to the form
+* Unlimited number of Profiles
+* Create, Edit, Delete, Load, Unload and Save Profile vars from config file form window.

 The following wp-config.php file fields is being supported: